Other Treatments for Pain

-Acupuncture is an integrative intervention that applies needles, heat, pressure, and other treatments to one or more places on the skin called acupuncture points.
-Acupuncture may be used to manage pain, including cancer-related pain.
+Acupuncture is an integrative therapy that applies needles, heat, pressure, and other treatments to one or more places on the skin called acupuncture points.
+Acupuncture may be used to manage pain, including pain related to cancer.
 See the PDQ summary on Acupuncture for more information.

-Music interventions may help relieve pain and decrease anxiety in some patients.
-Music has been used to relieve pain caused by the cancer and by procedures and treatments.
+Music has been used to relieve pain and anxiety caused by cancer and cancer treatments.
 Studies have reported that music may work on areas of the brain that increase pleasant feelings and decrease unpleasant responses.
-Favorite music from the patient's own collection has been shown to help the most.
-Music that begins before a procedure is more effective than music that begins during or after a procedure.
+Your favorite music may help you the most.
+Music is more helpful if you begin listening before a procedure than it is during or after a procedure.
 Music may be used along with pain medicine.

-- Music therapy is given by a trained specialist.
+- Music therapy is given by a trained specialist called a music therapist.
 The music used may be live or recorded.
 Therapy may include music improvisation (making up music), song writing and singing, and relaxing to music.
-The music therapist bases treatment on the patient’s needs, such as controlling pain, decreasing anxiety, or learning new coping skills.
+The music therapist bases treatment on your needs, such as controlling pain, decreasing anxiety, or learning new coping skills.

 - Music medicine is listening to music (usually recorded music) to take attention away from the pain.
-Music medicine is guided by a medical professional who does not have specialized training in music therapy.
+Music medicine is guided by a medical professional who does not have special training in music therapy.

 The use of music for pain related to cancer is still being studied.